abiu72418/github_page_fetcher/README.md

-# GitHub Status Alert
+# Form Caching Example

-This project displays an aria-live alert that reports the status of a GitHub lookup.
-It informs the user when the lookup starts, succeeds, or fails.
+This project demonstrates how to cache the last successful form lookup in localStorage and repopulate the form when the page loads.